ali2236/inherited_store/README.md

 # inherited_store

-A widget that only rebuilds the widgets whom depend on the changed data.
+An inherited widget that holds data and rebuilds the widgets whom depend on the changed data.

 This package uses `InharitedModel` as its base.